1992–93 Cleveland Cavaliers season: Off-season

+Regular season

-The Cavaliers struggled with an 8–11 start to the season, but then went on a 7-game winning streak afterwards in December.
-The Cavs also had a 12–1 record in February, held a 34–19 record at the All-Star break, then posted a ten-game winning streak in April, finishing in second place in the Central Division with a 54–28 record, and earning the third seed in the Eastern Conference; the team also posted a very successful 35–6 home record at the Coliseum at Richfield during the regular season.
+With the addition of Wilkins, the Cavaliers struggled playing below .500 in winning percentage with an 8–11 start to the regular season.
+However, the team soon recovered by posting a seven-game winning streak in December afterwards, and later on held a 34–19 record at the All-Star break.
+The Cavaliers posted a 12–1 record in February, which included another seven-game winning streak, and then posted a ten-game winning streak in April, finishing in second place in the Central Division with a 54–28 record, and earning the third seed in the Eastern Conference; the team also posted a very successful 35–6 home record at the Coliseum at Richfield during the regular season.

-Brad Daugherty led the team with 20.2 points and 10.2 rebounds per game, while Mark Price averaged 18.2 points and 8.0 assists per game, led the Cavaliers with 122 three-point field goals, and was named to the All-NBA First Team, and Larry Nance averaged 16.5 points, 8.7 rebounds and 2.6 blocks per game, and was named to the NBA All-Defensive Second Team.
-In addition, Craig Ehlo provided the team with 11.6 points per game, while Wilkins contributed 11.1 points per game, and sixth man Hot Rod Williams provided with 11.0 points, 6.2 rebounds and 1.6 blocks per game off the bench.
-Meanwhile, starting small forward Mike Sanders contributed 8.6 points per game, while also off the bench, second-year guard Terrell Brandon contributed 8.8 points and 3.7 assists per game, and Danny Ferry averaged 7.5 points and 3.7 rebounds per game.
+Brad Daugherty averaged 20.2 points, 10.2 rebounds and 4.4 assists per game, while Mark Price averaged 18.2 points and 8.0 assists per game, led the Cavaliers with 122 three-point field goals, and was named to the All-NBA First Team, and Larry Nance provided the team with 16.5 points, 8.7 rebounds and 2.6 blocks per game, and was named to the NBA All-Defensive Second Team.
+In addition, Craig Ehlo provided with 11.6 points and 1.3 steals per game, while Wilkins contributed 11.1 points per game, and sixth man Hot Rod Williams averaged 11.0 points, 6.2 rebounds and 1.6 blocks per game off the bench.
+Meanwhile, starting small forward Mike Sanders contributed 8.6 points per game, while also off the bench, second-year guard Terrell Brandon provided with 8.8 points and 3.7 assists per game, and Danny Ferry averaged 7.5 points and 3.7 rebounds per game.

-During the NBA All-Star weekend at the Delta Center in Salt Lake City, Utah, Daugherty, Price and Nance were all selected for the 1993 NBA All-Star Game, as members of the Eastern Conference All-Star team; it was the fifth and final All-Star appearance for Daugherty, and the third and final appearance for Nance.
+During the NBA All-Star weekend at the Delta Center in Salt Lake City, Utah, Daugherty, Price and Nance were all selected for the 1993 NBA All-Star Game, as members of the Eastern Conference All-Star team; it was the fifth and final All-Star appearance for Daugherty, and the third and final All-Star appearance for Nance.
 In addition, Price also won the NBA Three-Point Shootout.
 Price also finished tied in eighth place in Most Valuable Player voting, while Daugherty finished tied in tenth place, and head coach Lenny Wilkens finished in eighth place in Coach of the Year voting.

-In the Eastern Conference First Round of the 1993 NBA playoffs, the Cavaliers defeated the New Jersey Nets in five games, but were swept in four straight games by the 2-time defending NBA champion Chicago Bulls in the Eastern Conference Semi-finals.
-The Bulls would go on to defeat the Phoenix Suns in six games in the 1993 NBA Finals, winning their third consecutive NBA championship.
-Following the season, Wilkens resigned and took a coaching job with the Atlanta Hawks, while Ehlo signed as a free agent with the Hawks, and Sanders retired.
+The Cavaliers finished eighth in the NBA in home-game attendance, with an attendance of 751,465 at the Coliseum at Richfield during the regular season.